Ayn Rand

-Rand advocated reason as the only means of acquiring knowledge; she rejected faith and religion.
-She supported rational and ethical egoism as opposed to altruism.
-In politics, she condemned the initiation of force as immoral and opposed collectivism, statism, and anarchism.
-Instead, she supported laissez-faire capitalism, which she defined as the system based on recognizing individual rights, including private property rights.
-Although Rand opposed libertarianism, which she viewed as anarchism, she is often associated with the modern libertarian movement in the United States.
-In art, Rand promoted romantic realism.
-She was sharply critical of most philosophers and philosophical traditions known to her, except for Aristotle, Thomas Aquinas, and classical liberals.
+Rand advocated reason and rejected faith and religion.
+She supported rational and ethical egoism as opposed to altruism and hedonism.
+In politics, she condemned the initiation of force as immoral and supported laissez-faire capitalism, which she defined as the system based on recognizing individual rights, including private property rights.
+Although she opposed libertarianism, which she viewed as anarchism, Rand is often associated with the modern libertarian movement in the United States.
+In art, she promoted romantic realism.
+She was sharply critical of most philosophers and philosophical traditions known to her, with a few exceptions.

 Rand's books have sold over 37 million copies.
 Her fiction received mixed reviews from literary critics, with reviews becoming more negative for her later work.
-Although academic interest in her ideas has grown since her death, academic philosophers have generally ignored or rejected her philosophy because of her polemical approach and lack of methodological rigor.
+Although academic interest in her ideas has grown since her death, academic philosophers have generally ignored or rejected Rand's philosophy, arguing that she has a polemical approach and that her work lacks methodological rigor.
 Her writings have politically influenced some right-libertarians and conservatives.
 The Objectivist movement circulates her ideas, both to the public and in academic settings.